 - 5.1 Both Derby City Council and Derbyshire Community Health Services undertook a period of consultation and engagement about their integration proposals during September, October and November 2023.
-This entailed an online and paper survey, as well as discussions at a number of groups and was aimed at gauging whether citizens, who should benefit from the integration, supported it.
+This entailed an on line and paper survey, as well as discussions at a number of groups and was aimed at gauging whether citizens, who should benefit from the integration, supported it.
 In the main respondents either strongly agree or agree with the proposals (90%) and there were many positive comments, although the survey response size was quite small at 95. - 5.3 There have also been dedicated discussions within the wider Integrated Care System given the links with this proposal to the system wide model around integration Team Up.
 These discussions have been ongoing for over 9 months and include all major partners within the Derby City Team Up collaboration.
-The Ageing Well Steering group within the Integrated Place Executive have collaborated with the development of the proposals due to their being a clear alignment between Community First's objectives and wider system objectives to meet local demands for support that avoid people needing to present at acute access points across health and social care.
+The Ageing Well Steering group within the Integrated Place Executive have collaborated with the development of the proposals and are proposing that some of their funding in 24/25 contributes to the pooled fund.
+This is due to their being a clear alignment between Community First's objectives and wider system objectives to meet local demands for support that avoid people needing to present at acute access points across health and social care.